-To enhance visitor access by water, a new passenger ferry pier will be constructed to accommodate commercial water-based transportation service and NPS administrative use.
-Planning for this pier is currently underway (via the Fort Pickens Ferry Pier
+To enhance visitor access by water, a new passenger ferry pier has been constructed to accommodate commercial water-based transportation service and NPS administrative use.
+Planning for passenger ferry service is currently underway.
+The pier will provide private boaters a safer opportunity to load and unload passengers.